 EVIO offers a Smart Electric Socket

 Portuguese startup EVIO develops a smart electric socket device for EV charging.
 The device, along with the startup’s platform, changes a regular socket into a virtual smart charging station.
-It allows users to charge their fleet based on energy tariffs and share charging services to a larger network.
+It allows users to charge their fleet based on energy tariffs and share charging services with a larger network.
 This enables charging stations and homes to increase revenue while the startup balances out peak loads on local and public grids.

 2. Electric Mobility as a Service (eMaaS)